 Yet even in the face of all these disasters, I do not despair.
 This is because I know that there is a vibrant and innovative multi-disciplinary hazards and disaster research and practice community out there.
 I firmly believe that this community holds the keys to a more sustainable future.
 This fills me with a sense of hope for what is possible in this world, especially as we join together to move findings into action.

 I ask that all social scientists who research hazards and disasters join the Social Science Extreme Events Research network—SSEER.

 (Please know, a similar appeal will be following soon for interdisciplinary researchers and teams from other disciplines to join the Interdisciplinary Science and Engineering Extreme Events Research network—ISEEER.)

 SSEER is a National Science Foundation-supported network and online platform for social science hazards and disaster researchers.
-The purpose of SSEER is to identify and connect social science researchers to one another, to interdisciplinary teams, and to communities at risk to and affected by hazards and disasters; and to (2) amplify and advance social science hazards and disaster research.
+The mission of SSEER is to (1) identify and connect social science researchers to one another, to interdisciplinary teams, and to communities at risk to and affected by hazards and disasters; and to (2) amplify and advance social science hazards and disaster research.

 Social and behavioral scientists from around the world who study hazards and disasters are invited to join SSEER, including: academic researchers, students, and applied and professional researchers in independent, government, industry, and not-for-profit sectors.

 If you would like to join the SSEER network of social science hazards and disaster researchers, please sign-up here: hazards.colorado.edu/join-SSEER.

 It only takes seven minutes to complete the form.
 Once we have received your information, we will be in touch regarding your entry in the database.